-Since we offer refinancing loans, you are expected to repay the debts you have listed.
+If you chose to refinance your existing loans or credit cards, you are expected to repay the debts.
 Not doing so could affect your ability to afford the loan you are taking.
 As a borrower, you should be aware that taking on additional debt can negatively impact your ability to repay your debt.

 As a borrower, not making repayments on time will negatively impact your credit score and might affect you ability to obtain loans in the future.

 For more information regarding risks, please visit our FAQs.